dfleming1/molSSI-Tapia_camp/README.md

-#MolSSI Workshop at Rice University Tapia Center
+# MolSSI Workshop at Rice University Tapia Center

 This repository contains files from the MolSSI Workshop at Rice University Tapia Center Camp.
+These are input and output data files.